List of Punisher supporting characters: Maginty

 Maginty first appeared in The Punisher vol. 6 #8.
 An Afro–Irish crime lord in Hell's Kitchen, he was one of the four gang lords who would receive a share of Pops Nesbitt's fortune, which turned out to be a bomb, killing Maginty and the other gang leaders.

 Maginty in other media

 Maginty appears in Punisher: War Zone portrayed by T. J. Storm.
-He works for Billy Russoti and partakes in parkour alongside his two comrades.
-The Punisher shoots Maginty in the knees for information on Russoti.
-Afterwards, the Punisher drops Maginty on a spiked fence and finishes him off by breaking his neck.
+This version is an enforcer for Jigsaw who engages in parkour.